 The library has three exhibit areas.
-There is no charge to exhibit in any of the areas but.
+There is no charge to exhibit in any of the areas.
 The public is invited to talk to the library director about exhibiting.

 The Gallery Wall